rozapa1998/RPG-EXPRESS/README.md

 RPG-Express es un juego de fantasia donde exploraras las profundidades de Encanthia.
+RPG-Express is a fantasy game where you will explore the depths of Encanthia.

 ## Getting Started

 Lo primero que debes hacer es generarte una cuenta para que se realice la generacion de stats.
 Estos se almacenaran en el local.storage (posteriormente esto se realizara en una base de datos, es solo a fines practicos).
 Luego en la ventana de "Stats" se aplicaran los cambios y las aptitudes de tu personaje estaran listas para emepzar la aventura.

+The first thing you should do is create an account for the stats to be generated.
+These will be stored in local.storage (later this will be done in a database, it is only for practical purposes).
+Then in the "Stats" window the changes will be applied and your character's abilities will be ready to start the adventure.

 ## Comments

-El desafio de este proyecto era generar un RPG con unicamente HTML, CSS, los estilos de Bootstrap y JavaScript Vanilla.
+El desafio de este proyecto era generar un RPG con batallas por turnos unicamente HTML, CSS, los estilos de Bootstrap y JavaScript Vanilla.
 Con el fin de poner en practica JS sin el uso de ningun framework como ayuda.

+The challenge of this project was to generate an RPG with turn-based battles using only HTML, CSS, Bootstrap styles and JavaScript Vanilla.
+In order to implement JS without the use of any framework to help.

 ## Built With